karinwu/ask-petra/README.d.md

 ## **P**roject **R**isk **E**valuation and **T**esting **A**ssistant (Petra)

-An AI-powered chatbot named Petra that serves the MRM team.
+An AI-powered chatbot named Petra that serves the team.
 Petra combines a curated FAQ knowledge base with Claude AI to provide helpful, cat-personality responses to team questions.

 ## ✨ Features